 The lovers of music and Urdu poetry will find Nasha as reasonably good because out of the eight songs, six are quality songs.
 Such songs are not heard on radio or TV channels too and hence listening to them directly from the album is the only way out.
 Kumar Sanu commands his own fan-following in India as well as abroad and it’s a treat for his admirers.

-I sign off with my positive recommendation for this album.
+Today is Kumar Sanu’s birthday.
+I sign off with my hearty birthday wishes to this extremely popular singer as well as my positive recommendation for this album.

 © Copyrights reserved